kodburn/MOOC/README.md

-# Here I will store all the MOOC assessments and files
+### This repo is a storage of the MOOC assessments and files.

-## todolists is a final project for the Rails with Active Record and Action Pack course made by Johns Hopkins University
+#### _todolists_ is a final project for the Coursera's _Rails with Active Record and Action Pack_ course made by Johns Hopkins University.